 Red Cross boxes were sent to the camp but were raided by the Japanese.
 According to POWs, the Chinese who they worked with, told them that there was a warehouse full of Red Cross food.
 When the Red Cross visited the camp, the rations were larger and the sick were told to lounge around.
 None of the POWs were allowed to talk to the Red Cross representative.

 The American doctors at the camp hospital could do little since he and they had few medical supplies.
 Many of the POWs who died in the camp died from treatable illnesses.
+In John’s opinion, there was no real medical care.
 The Japanese Army doctor, Jiechi Kumashima, denied the POWs Red Cross medicines that had been sent to the camp.
 The Chinese workers at the machine shop told the POWs there was a warehouse full of Red Cross supplies.
 Another Japanese doctor, Juro Oki, who was a civilian, smuggled medicine into the camp for the POWs.
 If he had been caught, he would have been shot.
 After the war, Kumashima was hanged for being guilty of war crimes.

 While John was a POW in the camp, a fire broke out in one of the buildings.
 John went into the building and saved the lives of Japanese employees who were in the building.
 For his action, he received a written commendation and ten packs of cigarettes.